ITMO-Canalytics/canalytics/README.md

 ### Running the Pipeline

-1. In Airflow, enable the `canalytics_collect_data` DAG
+1. In Airflow, enable the `canalytics_collect_ais_data` DAG
-2. The DAG will run daily, collecting fresh data
+2. The DAG will run every 10 minutes, collecting fresh ais data
 3. Manually trigger the DAG for immediate execution

 ### Analyzing Data